How much can you lose selling a house as-is In Texas

 2. Follow Legal Requirements: Talk to a lawyer who knows Texas real estate laws.
 This will help you follow all the rules and avoid problems after the sale.

-3. Work with Real Estate Professionals: A good real estate professional will help you through the process.
+3. Work with Real Estate Professionals: A good real estate professional will help you.
 They can assist with paperwork, negotiations, and understanding Texas home sale closing costs.

 How much money do you lose selling a house as-is In Texas